-Locations R169 ("Primo Park"), R49 ("Olive Lea") and R26 (Robinson) have predicted noise levels that may exceed the noise criteria by 1-3 dB under adverse conditions after 24 hour mining commences in Pit 1.
-These locations will be included in a noise monitoring / management program and provision would be made in the project approval for further negotiations with Moolarben Coal Mines Pty Ltd should noise criterion exceedances be experienced.
+Locations R169 ("Primo Park"), R173 (Richter) ,R49 ("Olive Lea") and R26 (Robinson) have predicted noise levels that may exceed the noise criteria by 1-3 dB under adverse conditions after 24 hour mining commences in Pit 1.
+These locations will be included in a noise monitoring / management program and provision would be made in the project approval for Moolarben Coal Mines Pty Ltd (MCMPL) to negotiate agreements with landowners should noise criterion exceedances be experienced.